Some patients with type 2 diabetes may not need to self-test their blood glucose levels.

 Capillary blood glucose tests are simple and quick to perform, requiring only a simple fingertip prick, a small drop of blood, and a few minutes of patience.

-Blood glucose levels normally rise after a carbohydrate-rich meal and return to normal levels within a few hours.
+Blood glucose levels usually rise after a carbohydrate-rich meal and return to normal levels within a few hours.

-But if glucose levels rise more than normal and recover more slowly, you may have diabetes.
+But if glucose levels rise more than usual and recover more slowly, you may have diabetes.

 Your doctor may administer tests that measure blood glucose levels immediately before eating a carbohydrate-rich meal and for several hours afterward.

-If you already have diabetes, your doctor may want your blood glucose levels to be checked after meals to make sure your glucose is kept within the expected range.
+If you already have diabetes, your doctor may want your blood glucose levels checked after meals to ensure your glucose is kept within the expected range.

 This device, also called a glucose meter or monitor, measures the amount of sugar (or glucose) in a drop of blood.